cemacdonald/scanner_network/README.md

 ## Prerequisites

-Before running the script, ensure the following are installed on your computer:
+The following dependencies are needed to execute this scanner on your computer:

 1. **Python 3.6 or higher**
    Verify your Python version with: